 - Examples of indemnity plans by state

 A dental indemnity plan, sometimes referred to as "traditional" insurance, is a fee-for-service plan that reimburses an enrollee for a portion of covered dental expenses.
-The reimbursement amount is not based on what the dentist charges but, rather, the dental plan’s internal definition of “usual, customary and reasonable” fees.
+The reimbursement amount is not dependent on what the dentist actually charges but, rather, the insurance company's own determination of "usual, customary and reasonable" fees.
 Inasmuch as this is a company-specific definition, the reimbursement amounts may or may not reflect the cost of dental services within the region in which the patient lives.
 Depending on the indemnity plan, the patient or the patient's dentist may be required to submit a form to claim reimbursement.

 In contrast to PPO and HMO dental plans, an indemnity plan typically operates without network restrictions for its members, thus allowing them to choose the dentist of their preference.
 This is one of the most compelling value propositions of indemnity dental plans.
 However, indemnity plans do have other features in common with PPO and HMO plans inasmuch as they have: